nickreilly/nickreilly.github.io/_news/DefenseInfo.md

 Once you're in the building, look for the signs for 106!
 Talk to the parking booth at the Elmwood entrance to campus if you need parking.
 I think its ~$5 a day, or something like that.
 I hope to see you there!

-Celebration to follow at the new Cheshire location on Gregory and Clinton, probably some time between 6 and 6:30.
-I'm working on food, but probably will have a bunch of Ethiopian (and maybe a pizza or two).
+Celebration to follow at the new Cheshire location on Gregory and Clinton, probably around 6:30pm.
+See you there!